seek-oss/seek.automation.stub/README.md

 }
 ```

-Then the response that comes back everytime will have different values for the amount and the reciept:
+Then the response that comes back everytime will have different values for the amount and the receipt:
 ```
 {
     "status": 200,
     "body": {
       "amount": "19",
-      "reciept": "7c4530fd-a689-40db-992b-52fcf4ae983f"
+      "receipt": "7c4530fd-a689-40db-992b-52fcf4ae983f"
 }
 ```